Difficulty management solutions

-Secure your financing in difficult economic situations or during restructuring operations.
+Secure your financing in difficult economic phases or during restructuring processes.

-Securing financing of your business operations: replacing or topping-up banking credit lines already in place
+Securing financing of your business operations: replacing or topping off banking credit lines already in place

 Replacing a factor already in place